anodejs/anodejs.github.com/blog/securing-mongo-with-ssltunnel/index.md

 ssltunnel's server is listening on port: 50443
 ```

-Now let's fire the client:
+Now let's start the client:

-Here we instruct the sslproxy (*-r client*) to listen on port *50081* and connect to sslserver on host *localhost* (also the default) and port *50443*.
-We also provide public and private client certificates and sslserver's public certificate.
+Here we instruct the sslproxy (*-r client*) to listen on port *50081* and connect to sslserver on
+host *localhost* (also the default) and port *50443*.
+We also provide public and private client certificates and
+sslserver's public certificate.

 ```
 c:\node_modules\ssltunnel\bin>ssltunnel.cmd